 Main cyCombine workflow (Python port)

 This notebook is a Python port of the cyCombine.Rmd vignette from the biosurf/cyCombine R package.
-It walks through the full cycombinepy batch-correction pipeline:
+It covers the cycombinepy batch-correction pipeline:

 2. Load them into a single AnnData